Son says dad was killed asking for directions in California

 DANVILLE, Calif.
 (AP) — A San Francisco Bay Area doctor who was on an off-roading trip with his 15-year-old son was shot and killed after he stopped to ask a man for directions, his son and other relatives said.

-Dr. Ari Gershman, of Danville, was shot on the Fourth of July near Downieville, in rural Sierra County.
-Gershman and his son, Jack, had never been to the remote Tahoe National Forest and pulled over at a fork when John Thomas Conway, who was driving an ATV, pulled up behind their Jeep.
+Dr. Ari Gershman of Danville was shot on the Fourth of July near Downieville in rural Sierra County.
+Gershman and his son, Jack, had never been to the remote Tahoe National Forest and pulled over at a fork when a man later identified by police as John Thomas Conway pulled up behind their Jeep on an ATV.

-“My dad suggested that we ask him for directions,” Jack told CBS News Thursday.
-“The shooter pulls out a pistol and starts shooting … and then, after two or three shots, he was hit.”
+“My dad suggested that we ask him for directions,” Jack Gershman told CBS News Thursday.
+“The shooter pulls out a pistol and starts shooting.”

 The teenager said he ran from the car into the surrounding woods and got lost.
-When was finally able to call his mom, Paige, he barely had reception and his phone was running out of battery.
+When he was finally able to call his mom, Paige Gershman, he barely had reception and his phone was running out of power.

 “I said, ‘Where’s Dad?’
 And he’s like, ‘He’s been shot.’
 And I said, ‘What do you — what do you even mean?’”
 Paige Gershman told CBS News.